instagibbs/bolts/XX-eltoo-transactions.md

     <offerer_funding_pubkey_signature>

-with the proper nLocktime set
+with the proper nLocktime set to include in the next block.

 #### Ephemeral Anchor Output